GrindeLab/PCA/code/README.md

 # Code Example

-Here we provide an overview of the steps taken to run PCA in whole genome sequence data, using our analysis of TOPMed COPDGene data as an example.
+Here we provide an overview of the steps taken to run PCA in whole genome sequence data, using our analysis of TOPMed COPDGene data ([dbGaP accession: phs000951](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs000951.v5.p5)) as an example.
-This code leans heavily on the University of Washington Genetic Analysis Center's TOPMed Analysis Pipeline: https://github.com/UW-GAC/analysis_pipeline.
+Our code leans heavily on the University of Washington Genetic Analysis Center's TOPMed Analysis Pipeline: https://github.com/UW-GAC/analysis_pipeline.

 The analysis can be broken into five steps: